BIGJRA/BIGJRA.github.io/rejuv.md

 Head up, battling the grunt along the way.
-Loop around to the left for an *Ultra Potion,* then go up along the upper path to get a *Razor Claw.* To the left is a hidden *Red Shard.* Once you’ve grabbed these items go all the way to the left and into the building on the top left of the area.
+Loop around to the left for an *Ultra Potion,* then go up along the upper path to get a *Razor Claw.* To the left is a hidden *Red Shard.* Once you've grabbed these items go all the way to the left and into the building on the top left of the area.